-To summarize my expectations in this assignment, I expect that the bulk of your time will go into understanding the setup and then building a basic PCFG parser (agenda-driven or CKY).
-Once that is working, I expect you to try out a 2nd-order / 2nd-order grammar, which should take little additional work; this grammar should work much better than your original grammar.
-You should also report at least some errors (with examples) that you parser seems to make often, though you need not do a detailed data analysis (unless you want to focus on that).
-Finally, I expect you to do some other kind of experiment that you find interesting.
-I do NOT require this last part of the assignment to be something that will double your time on this assignment.
-However, not all of the extensions I mentioned will be possible unless you do decide to invest substantial additional time.
+To summarize my expectations in this assignment, I expect that the bulk of your time will go into understanding the setup and building a basic PCFG parser (agenda-driven or CKY).
+Once that is working, I expect you to be able to try out a 2nd-order / 2nd-order grammar with a very small amount of additional work; this grammar should work much better.
+You should also report at least some errors (with examples) that you parser seems to make often, though you need not do a detailed data analysis unless you want to focus on that.
+Finally, I expect you to very briefly do some other kind of experiment that you find interesting.
+I do NOT expect this last part of the assignment to be as much work as building the parser in the first place.
+Not all of the extensions I mentioned are possible unless you do want to spend substantial additional time coding.

-Coding Tips: Whenever you run the java VM, you should invoke it with as much memory as you need (and in server mode for JVMs which don't default to sever):
+Coding Tips: Whenever you run the java VM, you should invoke it with as much memory as you need, and in server mode:

+'''

 java -server -mx500m package.ClassName

+'''